L-Blondy/up-fetch/README.md

 ## 🚀 Try v2 Beta!

-Retries, download & progress, streaming, and more are available in the latest beta! \
+Retries, download & upload progress, streaming, and more are available in the latest beta! \
 Give it a try with:

 ```bash